osuosl/osuosl-pelican/content/services/hosting/hosting_details.rst

 ^^^^^^^^^

 Unmanaged hosting means you control everything about your system(s).
-We only require that you keep one sudo-enabled account on the system for us to use as needed for troubleshooting needs.
+We only require that you keep one sudo-enabled account on the system for us to use as needed for troubleshooting.
 We will not actively manage, monitor or back up these systems unless requested.
 If you run into an issue with your unmanaged system(s), we're still available to help of course!